A Unified Media Platform with Advanced IVR (Interactive Voice Recognition) & Media Deployment Capability

-The Spark IP Media Server platform is a pre MRF media server built using Open standards.
-Spark IPMS can be easily integrated to even evolving networks such as IMS networks making it future proof and facilitating Operators to extract greater returns on investments.
+The Spark IP Media Server platform is a pre MRF media server built using Open standards and can be easily integrated into even evolving networks such as IMS networks making it future-proof and facilitating Operators to extract greater returns on investments.

 Consolidated service platform for real-time media processing and DTMF detection

 Text-to-speech (TTS) with MRCP 2.0 support

 Inbound and Outbound call handling capability

 Web-based application and comprehensive reporting for in depth traffic analysis